hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 note:
 But why does this stuff interest me?

-* My employer Info Support gives me the chance to combine Java consultancy with teaching courses.
+* My employer Info Support gives me the chance to combine Java development with teaching courses.
+* (visit our booth to learn more)
 * Course: "Concurrency in Java"
 * New concurrency features in recent Java versions, on which I wrote a few articles.
 * I'm a Java Champion and an Oracle ACE.